 Roberto Lovato’s Unforgetting uses a backdrop of war and immigration to tell the story of his family in El Salvador and Los Angeles.
 In Desert Notebooks, Ben Ehrenreich draws on his experiences in Joshua Tree National Park and Las Vegas to imagine a better pathway for humanity.
 Both take us on extraordinary journeys through their worlds.
-These talented authors and longtime friends, each with a book excerpt in the Winter 2021 issue of Alta, will sit down with Alta Live to be in conversation—with each other.
+These talented authors and longtime friends, each with a book excerpt in the Winter 2021 issue of Alta, sit down with Alta Live to be in conversation—with each other.

 About the authors: